DalinRiches/Final_Project_275/README.md

 ### Note on included wavetables
 Wavetables included in this program were all either generated mathematically or created within Xfer's Serum using the wave table editor.
-No wave-tables included were created by a third-party.
+No wavetables included were created by a third party.

 Information on serum and how the wavetable editor works is here: